Wellbeing: Online Events

 Renaissance Art Books & Resources

 To discover its philosophical roots, you can read the work of leading figures like Marsilio Ficino, Pico Della Mirandola, Lorenzo de’ Medici, Flavio Mitridate, Yohanan Alemanno, Poliziano, Francesco Petrarca, Ludovico Ariosto.
 While not chronologically belonging to this period, Dante Alighieri is a must as well.
-If you are interested in the magnificence of visual arts in the Renaissance, you can look into the work of the popular Leonardo da Vinci, Filippo Brunelleschi, Michelangelo, Sandro Botticelli.
+If you are interested in the magnificence of visual arts in the Renaissance, you can look into the work of Sandro Botticelli, Leonardo da Vinci, Filippo Brunelleschi, Michelangelo.

 If you can read in Spanish, the research of Raimon Arola will give you deep insights about art and symbolism.
 You can also read the Ars Magna and other works of Ramon Llull, the father of the Catalan language, precursor of informatics, and contemporary of Abraham Abulafia.